Ajatt-Tools/mpvacious/README.md

 Menu:
 * `a` - Open `advanced menu`.

+Enable\Disable animation:
+* `Ctrl+g` - If animation is enabled, animated snapshots will be generated instead of static ones.
+Those animated snapshot are basically GIFs (just in a different format) and will capture the video from the start to the end times selected.

 Make a card:
 * `Ctrl+n` - Export a card with the currently visible subtitle line on the front.
 Use this when your subs are well-timed,